Challenging a Foreclosure Based on a Faulty Affidavit

 Delays in Processing Foreclosures

-As mentioned above, the robo-signing mess has forced some banks to temporarily freeze all foreclosures.
-And even if the foreclosing bank hasn't stopped foreclosures, or has resumed foreclosures, the process may be delayed.
-Banks are scrambling to gather the correct documentation, and going forward it will take longer to get a foreclosure affidavit signed if banks can no longer use robo-signers and, instead, must require bank officers to actually spend time reviewing the property file, loan papers, and other documents before signing the affidavit.
+Since banks can't use robosigners now, it takes longer to get a foreclosure affidavit signed.
+Instead, bank officers must actually spend time reviewing the property file, loan papers, and other documents before signing the affidavit.
 And, despite what some banks have said, this is not a mere technicality.
-There are many instances of demonstrably false or legally faulty paperwork being submitted, and it may be that the banks will simply not be able to demonstrate the veracity of the necessary documents.
+There have been many instances of demonstrably false or legally faulty paperwork being submitted, and it may be that the banks simply cannot demonstrate the veracity of the necessary documents.

 Opportunities to Negotiate

-Because of the mounting evidence of robo-signing and sloppy bank paperwork, courts may be more inclined to believe that foreclosure paperwork in any given case is faulty.
+As a result of the robosigning scandal and sloppy bank paperwork, courts are more inclined to believe that foreclosure paperwork in any given case is faulty.
 As a result, if a homeowner is able to cast uncertainty regarding the required foreclosure paperwork, banks may be more willing to go further than they have in negotiating some type of mortgage modification -- such as reducing principal, interest rates, or payments -- rather than risk having to prove the accuracy of their documents in court.